 This doesn't work so cleanly for varargs functions, though, as macros imply that the number of arguments is known in advance.
-Instead we either need to spell them out fully, passing a{THX} as the first argument (the Perl core tends to do this with functions like Perl_warner), or use a context-free version.
+Instead we either need to spell them out fully, passing aTHX as the first argument (the Perl core tends to do this with functions like Perl_warner), or use a context-free version argument.

-The context-free version of Perl_warner is called Perl_warner_nocontext, and does not take the extra argument.
 Instead it does dTHX; to get the context from thread-local storage.
 We #define warner Perl_warner_nocontext so that extensions get source compatibility at the expense of performance.
 (Passing an arg is cheaper than grabbing it from thread-local storage.)